-14.1 Every motion shall be relevant to some matter in relation to which the Council has statutory powers, duties or functions.
+14.1 Motions must be about matters for which the Council has a responsibility or address the built or natural environment of the Borough of Hastings or address a matter of local, regional or national policy that affects the lives of people in the Borough of Hastings.
 The ruling of the Monitoring Officer in consultation with the Mayor shall be final as to the relevance of the motion.